fgregg/fgregg.github.io/_posts/2022-01-21-weeknotes.md

 pairs](https://github.com/dedupeio/dedupe/pull/936).

-Previously, worker processes pulled chunks of record pairs off a queue, scored them, and wrote the results to a memmaped numpy array.
+Previously, worker processes pulled chunks of record pairs off a queue, scored them, and wrote the results to a memmapped numpy array.
 Each chunk got its own array backed by a separate file.
 Then, the worker would put the name of the file into a result queue.

-A collector process would read those filenames from the result queue and open those files and copy the content into as single, big memmaped numpy array.
+A collector process would read those filenames from the result queue and open those files and copy the content into as single, big memmapped numpy array.

-I got rid of that collector process and now the scoring workers write directly to the same memmaped numpy array.
+I got rid of that collector process and now the scoring workers write directly to the same memmapped numpy array.
 The workers need to know where in the array they should write, and they communicate that through a shared memory value, with a built-in locking mechanism.